ejmastnak/ejmastnak.github.io/tutorials/vim-latex/compilation.md

 ```
 The `sed` call reads the file's preamble (and quits at `\begin{document}`), and the output is piped into a `grep` search for the string `"minted"`.
 I then use Vim's `v:shell_error` variable to check the `grep` command's exit status---if the search is successful, I update `b:tex_use_shell_escape`'s value to enable shell escape.

 This command is naive, I'm sure.
 Aside from probably being inefficient, it won't work, for example, if you keep your preamble in a separate file and access it with the `\input` command.
-If you know a better way, e.g. using `awk`, please tell me and I'll update this article.
+If you know a better way, e.g. with some `awk` magic, please tell me and I'll update this article.

 However, even if the automatic `minted` detection does not work, you can always manually toggle shell escape compilation on and off using the key mapping from a few paragraphs above that calls the `TexToggleShellEscape()` function.